michael-hoss/high-school-projects/README.md

 I originally developed these projects between 2009 and 2011 in Visual Basic (VB) 6.0 and Excel with VBA 6.0 macros.
 I decided to publish them in 2023, when the ancient 32 bit 6.0 versions of VB/VBA are no longer supported.
 Therefore, I upgraded a lot of the code to VB.NET (using the [Mobilize.Net's Visual Basic Upgrade Companion (VBUC)](https://www.mobilize.net/products/app-migrations/vbuc)) to make sure everything still runs on my Windows 11 machine.
 Ironically, Microsoft also seems to deprecate VB.NET in favor of C#, but VB.NET was still the most straightforward target language to me, as it is closer to VB 6.0 and I won't support this anyway.

 Running any code here is at your own risk (with my best intentions, I am pretty sure that nothing bad will happen to your system, though).

-Note that the executables based on VB 6.0 should also still work on 64bit Windows 11 machines.
+The tooling round modernizing VB 6.0 applications also seems to enable migrating these old Desktop applications to the web (both the code upgrade tools and Visual Studio 2022).
+The most straightforward way would probably be upgrading to C# and then hosting it on Azure.
+However, the effort of dealing with this hasn't yet been worth it for me.

 # Individual Games